Czech Republic: Art

-Venus of Dolní Věstonice is an important example of prehistoric art unearthed in the Czech Republic.
+Venus of Dolní Věstonice is an important example of prehistoric art unearthed in the region.
 Theodoric of Prague was a painter in the Gothic era who decorated the castle Karlštejn.
 In the Baroque era, there were painters Wenceslaus Hollar, Jan Kupecký, Karel Škréta, Anton Raphael Mengs and Petr Brandl and sculptors Matthias Braun and Ferdinand Brokoff.

 In the first half of the 19th century, Josef Mánes joined the romantic movement.
 In the second half the so-called "National Theatre generation" rose to prominence: sculptor Josef Václav Myslbek and painters Mikoláš Aleš, Václav Brožík, Vojtěch Hynais and Julius Mařák.
 At the end of the century came Art Nouveau, with Alfons Mucha becoming its main representative.
 He is known for his Art Nouveau posters and a cycle of 20 large canvases named the Slav Epic, which depicts the history of Czechs and other Slavs.
 As of 2012, it can be seen in the Veletržní Palace of the National Gallery in Prague, which manages the largest collection of art in the Czech Republic.
 Max Švabinský was another Art Nouveau painter.

 The 20th century brought an avant-garde revolution, represented in the Czech lands mainly by expressionists and cubists: Josef Čapek, Emil Filla, Bohumil Kubišta or Jan Zrzavý.
 Surrealism emerged particularly through the work of Toyen, Josef Šíma and Karel Teige.
 In the world, however, the most well-known Czech avant-garde artist might be František Kupka, a pioneer of abstract painting.
 Illustrators and cartoonists to gain fame in the first half of the 20th century include Josef Lada, Zdeněk Burian or Emil Orlík.
 Art photography became a new field represented by František Drtikol, Josef Sudek, later Jan Saudek and Josef Koudelka.

 The Czech Republic is also known for its individually made, mouth-blown, and decorated Bohemian glass.